 Elaboration

-1. Prepare the preferment the night before with 80g of water, 80g of strong flour and a pinch of yeast.
-Mix, cover and let ferment until the next day at room temperature.
+- We prepare the preferment the night before with 80g of water, 80g of strong flour and a pinch of yeast.
+We mix, cover and let it ferment until the next day at room temperature.

-2. We then add the rest of the ingredients from the list that we have left.
-We knead by hand or with a robot kneader , with short kneading times of 1-2 minutes and intermediate rest times of 10-15 minutes.
+- We then add the rest of the ingredients from the list that we have left.
+We knead by hand or with a food processor , with short kneading sessions of 1-2 minutes and intermediate rests of 10-15 minutes.

-3. When the dough is fine and elastic (more or less, since whole wheat doughs are never as thin as white doughs) we make a ball and put it in a greased container .
-Cover and let the volume double.
+- When the dough is smooth and elastic (more or less, since whole wheat dough is never as smooth as white dough) we make a ball and put it in a greased container .
+We cover it and let it double in volume.

-4. Once fermented, we transfer it to the counter and crush it well with our hands to remove the gas.
-Divide into two portions of equal size, stretch them in the shape of a square and put the walnuts on top of one of them.
+- Once fermented, we transfer it to the counter and press it down well with our hands to remove the gas.
+We divide it into two equal-sized portions, stretch them into a square and place the nuts on top of one of them.
 We place the second portion on top, like making a sandwich, and knead lightly to distribute the nuts.

-5. We stretch the dough in the shape of a rectangle and roll it up.
+- We stretch the dough into a rectangle and roll it up.

-6. Thoroughly grease and flour the bread oven and place the roll of dough, seam side down.
-Place the lid on the oven and let rise again, until almost doubled in volume.
+- Grease and flour the bread oven thoroughly and place the dough roll in, seam side down.
+Place the oven lid on and let it rise again until it almost doubles in size.

-7. We put the ceramic oven with the lid in our oven and cook the bread at 230º for 15 minutes, without air, only with heat above and below; It is not necessary to put any tray with water or steam since the oven with a lid keeps the moisture that the bread itself gives off inside.
+- We put the ceramic oven with the lid in our oven and bake the bread at 230º for 15 minutes, without air, only with heat from above and below; it is not necessary to put any tray with water or to steam since the oven with a lid keeps the humidity given off by the bread itself inside.

-9. Remove the bread, unmold it carefully so as not to burn ourselves and let it cool completely on a wire rack .
+- We take out the bread, unmold it carefully so as not to burn ourselves, and let it cool completely on a rack .

 Emile Henry rectangular ceramic oven and Bra Bella coffee maker

-And we already have a magnificent bread for breakfast with a lot of flavor and that fiber that we are told is so necessary.
-To enjoy things well done.
+And now we have a magnificent bread for breakfast with loads of flavour and that fibre that we are told is so necessary.
+Let's enjoy things well done.

 Comments